 In April 2016, the Minister for Housing, Disability and Ageing and the MAV President signed the Age-Friendly Declaration, which provides a commitment for State and local government to work together to create age-friendly communities.

 We work with local councils to promote awareness of elder abuse and its prevention.
 In response to the Royal Commission into Family Violence and subsequent recommendations, elder abuse in Victoria now sits within the context of family violence.
 The state government is redeveloping resources around elder abuse and continues to support Seniors Rights Victoria.

 The MAV received state government funding in 2016 for a three year project with the La Trobe University Palliative Care Unit.
 The Victorian Councils: Supporting Communities Around End of Life Project explored local government's role in end of life and a wide range of resources were developed to assist councils in their work.

 Positive Ageing Network

-We host quarterly Positive Ageing Network meetings for local government representatives.
+We currently host monthly Positive Ageing Network meetings for local government representatives.
 Details can be obtained from the Positive Ageing Adviser.

 We are represented on the: